 When personal power is intact it becomes a foundation for empowerment.
 We must be psychologically and spiritually empowered to optimize our lifetime for wellness, happiness and soul development.
 In the psyche empowerment is about honoring our individuality with a healthy dose of worth and esteem, being comfortable speaking up in our unique voice, and having good boundaries that don’t compromise our integrity.

 Psychological empowerment has to be stable before spiritual empowerment can part its gifts to us.
-To be spiritually empowered means that we’ve interacted with a reality other than the material and have merged enough with it to know that it’s meaningful, transformative and life-sustaining.
+To be spiritually empowered means that we’ve interacted with a reality other than the material, and have merged enough with it to know that it’s meaningful, transformative and life-sustaining.
 This takes time.
-It’s certainly not available to dabblers.

 Will is the conscious direction of soul power and life energy to fulfilling our purpose on the planet.
 Will guides and harnesses personal power towards empowerment.
 The right application of will brings us out of automatic patterns to conscious choices.
 This gives our life a new dimension, a larger arc, a transcendence that manifests both today and in the timeless.

 Otherwise life’s just a string of mundane markers.

 Having conscious will at our disposal to initiate right action, is very different than following actions we’re asked to take with unconscious will.
 Being conscious means being awake.
 To have self-determination just in daily life means to assert our will.
 In more significant contexts than daily living, an awakened will is needed to bring purpose to fruition.

 Carrying a thought with dynamic will power means holding to it until that thought pattern develops dynamic force.
 When a thought is made dynamic by will force, it can manifest according to the mental blueprint you have created.